davidclough/node/graph-ql/lazy-loading/README.md

 }

 The last 8 minutes was to translate books titles using Google Translate API.
 However, this doe not appear to be free (although it is cheap).
+However, I later found that I was able to use the free and easy-to-use package called `google-translate-api` to do the translations.

 query {
   author(id: 21559) {